Sir-Batman/ros-wsl-install-guide/README.md

 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'
 ```

-Pro-tip: Pasting into the shell can be done by right-clicking the shell.
-There are some references to an "Enable Ctrl-Shift-C/V" for copy and paste option found [here](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/), but it was not available on my version.
-I would suggest trying to see if the option is available first.

 2. Add Keys (Note this differs from the instructions page because dirmngr is broken per [this](https://github.com/Microsoft/WSL/issues/3286) Github issue.)